Chapter 18: The Property

 The temperature display on the dash read minus nine.
 With wind chill, they were looking at minus fifteen.
 Hank had been in cold like this at Leonard Wood, winter exercises where the instructors talked about exposed skin and time limits and the nonlinear mathematics of hypothermia, but that was twenty years ago and his body had spent the last decade in the high desert of central Oregon, where cold was dry and honest and stopped at the skin.
 This cold didn’t stop.
 It came through the doors and through the vents and through the seams of the parka and it settled into the spaces between his ribs like it had always lived there.

-Maren’s hands on the wheel were bare.
-She’d brought Portland gloves — leather, lined, fine for forty degrees and rain.
-Useless here.
-Her knuckles were white and it wasn’t from the cold.
+Maren’s hands on the wheel wore the insulated gloves she’d bought in Duluth — rated to minus twenty, the clerk had said.
+Her knuckles were white inside them and it wasn’t from the cold.

 “Half mile,” Hank said.
 He felt it the way he’d felt the coast road in Coos Bay — the pull behind his sternum narrowing from direction to proximity, vibrating now instead of pointing.
 The property was close.
-His body knew before the GPS did.
+The vibration had settled into his teeth.

 The birch trees started.
 White trunks against the blue-dark, close together, the forest pressing in from both sides until the road was a corridor.
 Then the trees opened and the marshland spread out — flat, frozen, the snow cover unbroken to the tree line.
 The lake was somewhere beyond, a darker absence where the sky should have met the ground.